ibm-cloud-docs/cis/ddos-using-third-party-services.md

 ## Recommended DDoS configuration adjustments for CDN or proxy
 {: #recommend-ddos-configuration-cdn}

-If you use a CDN or proxy in front of CIS, it is recommended that you change the action and/or sensitivity level of the following DDoS rules named:
+If you use a CDN or proxy in front of CIS, change the action and/or sensitivity level of the following DDoS rules:

 * `HTTP requests with unusual HTTP headers or URI path (signature #1) with the rule ID ...3486aee1`
 * `HTTP requests with unusual HTTP headers or URI path (signature #56) with the rule ID ...e269dfd6`